Butadon is a delicious Japanese pork rice bowl. This recipe uses pork belly and glazed with easy homemade teriyaki sauce.

 Try serve the pork rice bowl with Blanched Choy Sum with Garlic Sauce.
 It is a tasty vegetable side dish to go with.

 - 1 lb pork belly cut into bite size pieces

 - 1 tbsp oil

 - 1 onion sliced

 - For the teriyaki sauce, mix together soy sauce, tsuyu, sake, sweet rice wine, and honey in a small pot.
 Add the garlic, ginger and bring the sauce to boil.
 Reduce the heat to low and simmer for 5 minutes.
 Discard the garlic and ginger; set aside.

 - Heat oil in a large heavy bottom skillet over med-high heat.
 Add the onion and cook until they are just softened, about 2-3 minutes.
 Transfer to another plate; set aside.

 - Add the pork belly to the hot skillet and let them sear for 2-3 minute, then turn to the other side and cook for another 1 minute.

 - Pour the sauce over pork belly and let the sauce bubble.
 Reduce the sauce until it thickens, about 2-3 minutes.
 Remove from the heat.

-- To serve, put individual serving amount of rice in each bowl, put some onion and pork belly over the rice.
-Sprinkle with chopped green onion and top with an egg yolk.
+- To serve, put individual serving amount of rice in each bowl, put onion over the rice and top with pork belly slices.
+Sprinkle chopped green onion and top with an egg yolk.
 Serve immediately.